LittleGitPhoenix/Functionality.LicenseProvider/README.md

 The ***Phoenix.Functionality.LicenseProvider*** provides licenses "on the fly" while the application is running.
 This is done by monitoring and matching the list of all currently loaded assemblies against a configurable collection of `LicenseConfiguration`s.
 If an assembly matches one of those configurations, the appropriate license file will be written to the applications working or to a configurable other directory.

-The idea is, that, instead of manually adding and updating licenses for all of the many projects software typical consists of, just a single [**Resource Assembly**](#Resource-Assemblies) containing those license files should be created and later on maintained.
+The idea is, that, instead of manually adding and updating licenses for all of the many projects software typical consists of, just a single [**Resource Assembly**](#Resource-Assemblies) containing those license files should be created and maintained.

 ___